An arithmetic Yau-Zaslow formula: Fubini theorems

-Since we have a model of finite type over $\mathbb Z$, Grothendieck's monodromy theorem tells us that the $\rho_{i}$s are quasi-unipotent.
+Since we have a model of finite type over $\mathbb Z$, Grothendieck's monodromy theorem, Théor\`eme de monodromie 1.2 of \cite{SGA71}, tells us that the $\rho_{i}$s are quasi-unipotent.
 Therefore the action of $\widehat{\mathbb Z}'(1)$ on the semi-simplification $\rho_{i}^{ss}$ factors through a finite quotient.
-Therefore, we can decompose
+This means can decompose